hyp0th3rmi4/protobuf-dynamic-serde/README.md

 ## Notes

 - This is a __work in progress__ and not production code.
-- The Java consumer uses the same philosophy implemented for parsing in Go, but uses a custom JSON converter that has incremental support:
+- The Java consumer uses the same philosophy implemented for parsing in Go, but uses a custom JSON converter that supports the following features:
-  - Can parse message with simple types (primitive protobuf types)
+  - messages composed by primitive types
-  - Can parse repeated and map fields
+  - messages with repeated fields
-  - Can parse composed messages (messages with non primitive types, but other defined messages)
+  - messages with map fields
-  - Can parse enum fields
+  - messages with enum definitions and attributes
+  - messages with nested message definitions and attributes
-  - Can parse nested messages
+  - messages composed by other messages (as attributes)
+  - messages composed by imported message types (as attributes)